Collage2-950x90.jpgCollage2b-950x90.jpg

 Recent and Upcoming

-• To be presented in April 2024: Six empirical papers by AIBRT researchers were recently accepted for presentation at the 104th annual meeting of the Western Psychological Association: (1) Quantitative Explorations of Generativity Theory: Conducting Real-Time Simulations of Novel Human Behavior in Problem-Solving Contexts, (2) Expanding an Investigation of Sexual Orientation To Non-English-Speaking Countries: How Predictive Is Social Pressure Theory?, (3) The Differential Demographics Effect (DDE): Post Hoc Analyses of Multiple Datasets Show the Power of a New and Invisible Form of Manipulation Made Possible by the Internet, (4) The Digital Personalization Effect (DPE): How Personalization of Online Content Can Dramatically Increase The Impact of Biased Online Content, (5) The Ultimate Mind Control Machine: Summary of a Decade of Empirical Research on Online Search Engines, and (6) America’s “Digital Shield”: How We Are Making Big Tech Companies Accountable to the Public by Continually Preserving Tens of Millions of Online Ephemeral Experiences – Content That Can Impact Users Dramatically and That Is Normally Lost Forever
+• Presented in April 2024: Six empirical papers by AIBRT researchers were recently presented at the 104th annual meeting of the Western Psychological Association: (1) Quantitative Explorations of Generativity Theory: Conducting Real-Time Simulations of Novel Human Behavior in Problem-Solving Contexts, (2) Expanding an Investigation of Sexual Orientation To Non-English-Speaking Countries: How Predictive Is Social Pressure Theory?, (3) The Differential Demographics Effect (DDE): Post Hoc Analyses of Multiple Datasets Show the Power of a New and Invisible Form of Manipulation Made Possible by the Internet, (4) The Digital Personalization Effect (DPE): How Personalization of Online Content Can Dramatically Increase The Impact of Biased Online Content, (5) The Ultimate Mind Control Machine: Summary of a Decade of Empirical Research on Online Search Engines, and (6) America’s “Digital Shield”: How We Are Making Big Tech Companies Accountable to the Public by Continually Preserving Tens of Millions of Online Ephemeral Experiences – Content That Can Impact Users Dramatically and That Is Normally Lost Forever

 • Presented in April 2023: AIBRT researchers recently presented four empirical papers at the 103rd annual meeting of the Western Psychological Association: (1) A Quantification of Morality: Preliminary Findings from the Moral Standards Project, (2) It’s Complicated: The Relationship Between COVID-19 and Mental Health Problems, (3) How We Preserved More Than 2.5 Million Online Ephemeral Experiences in the 2022 Midterm Elections, and What This Content Revealed About Online Election Bias, (4) Social Pressure Theory (SPT): A New and Predictive Theory of Sexual Orientation, with Mathematical and Computational Models.